DrSimulate/gallery/README.md

 ## References

-1. Flaschel, Moritz. *How to visualize computational mechanics: Animating finite elements, continuum mechanics, and tensor calculus*.
+1. Flaschel, Moritz. *How to visualize computational mechanics: Animating finite elements, continuum mechanics, and tensor calculus*. (in preparation)

 <!-- 1.
 Flaschel, Moritz. *How to visualize computational mechanics: Animating finite elements, continuum mechanics, and tensor calculus*. preprint, 2026.
 DOI: []() -->